kevinmurphy678/3700_Dict/README.md

 * #### Turing Machine

-A turing machine is a model capable of solving any computational problem.
+A turing machine is a model capable of solving any computational problem given an algorithm.
 It is more advanced than push down automata and finite automota models.

 [View Turing Machine Examples](https://github.com/kevinmurphy678/3700_Dict/blob/master/Turing%20Machine/Turing%20Machine%20Examples.pdf)